 What good is updating your resume if you don't show what you've accomplished since the last time you updated it?
 Take a look at your resume in its current state.
 Do all of your bullet points contain numbers?
 Do you have measurable accomplishments that prove you save or make companies money?
 If not, your resume still has some cobwebs.
 You still have some updating to do.

 Breathe life back into your resume by quantifying your work experience.
 Add numbers to each bullet point in the "Work History" section of your resume.
-Think about what have you accomplished at work.
+Think about what you have accomplished at work.
 Think about the service you provide as a business-of-one.
 What is your specialty?
 Do you get results?
 What have you accomplished that proves you're a valuable employee?
 If you can't quantify something, it doesn't belong on your resume.

 Need More Help Bringing Your Resume Back To Life?

-An updated, well-formatted, optimized resume is best way to market yourself to employers and stand out in the first step of the hiring process.
+An updated, well-formatted, optimized resume is the best way to market yourself to employers and stand out in the first step of the hiring process.
 If employers can't see exactly where and how you add value, then that's going to decrease your chances of landing an interview.